Sendera

 When planning becomes a burden

-Planning together collapses when decisions, money, and tasks have no clear owner.
+Group travel planning breaks down when decisions, money, and tasks have no clear owner.

 How Sendera works